-As an educator, Meridith is presently on faculty at The Peoples Improv Theatre (The PIT) in NYC and works as a visiting artist for the MFA program in Contemporary Performance at Naropa University in Boulder, Colorado in the undergraduate program and as a Guest Director and Instructor in the Masters Program.
+As an educator, Meridith is presently on faculty at The Peoples Improv Theatre (The PIT) in NYC and works as a visiting artist for the MFA program in Contemporary Performance at Naropa University in Boulder, Colorado.
 In 2013 Meridith was invited as a Guest Artist to work at the CounterPulse in San Francisco, CA. where she collaborated with war veterans and performers for an original performance for ECHOTHEATRESUTCASE.
 She has taught improvisation as Associate Faculty for The Second City Training Center in Chicago, IL and has taught workshops internationally for corporate teams, festivals and improv groups including Playback Theatre in Memphis, TN and The Improv People in San Miguel De Allende, MX.

 Meridith is also a professional voice over artist, film and commercial actor, talent coach and producer.

-When she isn’t creating work, Meridith is helping business professionals connect to their most powerful and authentic selves through her business, Red Ball Speaks, LLC.
+When she isn’t creating work, Meridith is coaching business professionals so they can connect to their most powerful and authentic selves.
 Past and present clients include CU LEEDS School of Business, CEAVCO Audio Visual, Network Affiliates, Mercer, SurveyGizmo, and many others.

-Meridith is presently living in Upper Manhattan with her husband, 7-year-old daughter, dog, and cat.
+Meridith is presently living in Upper Manhattan with her husband, 8-year-old daughter, dog, and cat.